 Taking the scenic route

 I grew up in a small Minnesota town on the Canadian border—Baudette, the Walleye Capital of the World, gateway to beautiful Lake of the Woods.
-I "always knew" I wanted to be a teacher; I went to the University of Minnesota and became one.
+I "always knew" I wanted to be a teacher, and I became one.

-The first detour happened when a college speech class about "weekend warriors" enticed me into 13 years of service as a public affairs officer in the Army National Guard.
-Army winter survival training in Norway drew me to live and teach in that beautiful country for three years.
+A college speech class about "weekend warriors" led to 13 years of service as a public affairs officer in the Army National Guard.
+Winter survival training in Norway led me to live and teach in that beautiful country for three years.

-My Guard experience led to a public relations career.
+The Guard led me into a public relations career.
 I was the community relations director for a suburban school district when I became a mom.
-That momentous event led me to earn a Masters degree in family education and become a licensed parent educator.
-A decade later, volunteering with a hunger relief organization drew me into the nonprofit world of "mission advancement."
+That momentous event led me to get a Masters degree in family education and become a parent educator.
+A decade later volunteering with a hunger relief organization led me into the world of nonprofit "mission advancement."

 Here and now